 DNA Synthesis

-2. Supporting Cognitive Function and Memory
+Vitamin B12 Supporting Cognitive Functions and Memory

 Research suggests a strong link between vitamin B12 and the nervous system: